James R. Russell: Academic career

 He has been interviewed as an expert and scholar on The History Channel's documentary programs including Angels: Good or Evil.

-Russell has been one of the three faculty advisers for the conservative fortnightly student newspaper The Harvard Salient.

 He lectured on Soteriology on the Silk Road for the Buddhist Lecture Series of the University of Toronto in October 2005, and organized and chaired an international symposium in the same month to commemorate the 1600th anniversary of Saint Mesrop Mashtots, inventor of the Armenian alphabet.

 He has written on, translated, and analyzed the esoteric, mystical, and spiritual aspects of the writings of Gregory of Narek, and has written numerous articles for the Encyclopædia Iranica.
 He contributed to the New Leader magazine.

 Ninety one of his selected published scholarly journal articles are gathered in his book, Armenian and Iranian Studies.

+Harvard

+In 1993, Russell was appointed to the Mashtots Chair in Armenian Studies in the Near Eastern Languages and Civilizations Department at Harvard University, a post which he occupied until his retirement in 2016.
+He succeeded Robert W. Thomson in the post, who had returned to the University of Oxford.
+Upon being appointed to the chair, he was awarded a Master of Arts ad eundem gradum, in that, according to Russell you "can’t be a full professor there unless you hold a Harvard degree, so when you’re appointed, they give you one."

+At Harvard, Russell taught a wide range of subjects, including freshman seminars on literature and comparative religions, literature and cultures.
+Russell has been one of the three faculty advisers for the conservative fortnightly student newspaper The Harvard Salient.